Umajin/sample-native-library/README.md

 - myLibrary.dll on Windows
 - libMyLibrary.dylib on MacOS.
 Note the expected “lib” prefix for MacOS.
-- myLibrary.framework/name on iOS.
+- myLibrary.framework/dylib on iOS.
 Note, no "lib" prefix and no extension.
-- libMyLibrary.so on Android.
+- libMyLibrary.so on Android (future release).
+Be aware that CMake target library name does not include the "lib" prefix or ".so" extension but that the resulting binary has both.

 If you want to load a filename that doesn’t have the standard extension or prefix, you can do so by specifying the extension.
 You can also supply a path, in which case Umajin will use that directly.